drmikecrowe/personal-ai-rules/rules/problem-solving-heuristics.md

 ## Core Problem-Solving Rules

+### Development Servers, Build Scripts and Automation Guidelines

+- **MUST** stop and ask permission before compiling or starting any development server unless specifically instructed to do so

 ### Three Strike Rule

 **After 3 failed attempts** at fixing an issue, stop and question the entire architectural approach.